Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

 Thus, we have the canonical form of a $\km$ periodic code and its closure on $k+m$ neurons, and we want to extend this to a $\km$ periodic code on $n$ neurons.
 In particular, Lemma~\ref{sameSet} gives us the key result that allows us to do so.
 Observe that by Lemma~\ref{periodicityProp}, the convex closure also satisfies that $c_i = c_j$ for $i \equiv j \mod{(k+m)}$, so the same lemma allows us to extend the results of Lemma~\ref{sameSet} to the canonical form of the convex closure.
-Lemma~\ref{sameSet} also allows us to define an equivlance relation on the generators of a $\km$ periodic code.
+Lemma~\ref{sameSet} also allows us to define an equivalence relation on the generators of the neural ideal of a $\km$ periodic code.

-More significantly, Lemma~\ref{sameSet} in combination with Proposition~\ref{canonicalForm} allows us to detect if a code, $C$ of arbitrary length is periodic as we will show in the following section.
-To do so we will introduce a concept of equivalence of pseudomonomials.
+More significantly, Lemma~\ref{sameSet} in combination with Proposition~\ref{canonicalForm} allows us to detect if a code of arbitrary length is periodic, as we will show in the following section.
+To do so we will introduce a concept of equivalence of pseudo-monomials.